miguelabreu94/blog/README.md

 The application has 3 types of users: Admin, Moderator and Common User.
 For authentication and security, the applications uses JWT Token and Spring Security.

 The application, upon starting, has a script to create 1 Admin and 1 user and those credentials can be found in this README file.
-To map the objects, the project uses Modelmapper library (for the DTOs).
+To map the objects, the project uses Modelmapper library (DTOs).

 The project is designed based on a set of business rules that govern the behavior and interactions within the application.
 These rules are detailed in the  [Enunciado Projeto_versao_react.pdf](https://github.com/miguelabreu94/blog/files/14890934/Enunciado.Projeto_versao_react.pdf)